Coupling Deep Learning with Full Waveform Inversion: Formal understanding of the coupling

-The well-known result on the differentiability of the data $\bg$ with respect to $m$, quoted in the proposition below, indicates that the input space of the inverse operator, i.e. the range of the forward operator, is quantitatively smoother than the output space (the velocity space) that we are working with.
-Therefore, a well-trained network approximation should have good interpolation ability in applications when the space of velocity field we are interested in working with is sufficiently smooth. \begin{proposition}[~\cite{BaSy-CPDE96,DiDoNaPaSi-SIAM02,Isakov-Book06}] Let $\Omega$ be a smooth domain and $h(t,\bx)$ be the restriction of a $\cC^1$ function on $\partial\Omega$.
-Assume further that $m\in \cC^2(\bar\Omega)\cap[\underline{m}, \overline{m}]$ for some $0<\underline{m}<\overline{m}<+\infty$.
-Then the map: $\bff(m): m\longmapsto \bg$ is Fr\'echet differentiable at any $m \in\cC^2(\bar\Omega)\cap[\underline{m},\overline{m}]$. \end{proposition} The result is standard.
-We refer interested reader to~\cite{BaSy-CPDE96,DiDoNaPaSi-SIAM02,Isakov-Book06} and references therein for more precise formulations of it in different scenarios.
-This result also ensures that if we can train a stable network, then the learning quality is guaranteed; see Lemma~\ref{LMMA:Stab} below.
+is Fr\'echet differentiable at any $m \in\cC^4(\overline\Omega)$ in the direction $\wt m$ such that $m+\wt m \in [\underline{m},\overline{m}]$. \end{proposition} The result is standard.
+We refer interested readers to~\cite{BaSy-CPDE96,DiDoNaPaSi-SIAM02,Isakov-Book06} and references therein for more precise formulations of it in different scenarios.
+This result also ensures that if we can train a stable network, then the learning quality is guaranteed; see Lemma~\ref{LMMA:Stab} below.}

-\paragraph{Network training error.} Our main objective of this work is to focus the learning process on the low-frequency content of the output of the inverse operator.
+\RED{\paragraph{Heuristic analysis of training error distribution.} Our main objective of this work is to focus the learning process on the low-frequency content of the output of the inverse operator.
 We do this with the weighted optimization scheme~\eqref{EQ:Learning Opt} by selecting weight $\bmu$ that penalizes heavily the low-frequency component of the mismatch of true data and the network prediction.
-The impact of such weighting schemes on the learning results have been analyzed extensively; see~\cite{EnReYa-IP20,EnReYa-ICLR22} and reference therein.
+The impact of such weighting schemes on the learning results has been analyzed extensively; see~\cite{EnReYa-IP20,EnReYa-ICLR22} and reference therein.
 We illustrate this in an extremely simplified setting.
 Let $\bF:=(\bff^{-1})'(m_0)$ be the linearization of $\bff^{-1}$ at $m_0$ for a one-dimensional medium.
 Assume that the learning loss function $\mathcal L(\theta)$ in~\eqref{EQ:Learning Opt} is minimized to the order of $\eps^2$ in the training process.
-Then on the leading order, the trained $\bF$ satisfies
+Then, in the leading order, the trained $\bF$ satisfies